tidalcycles/strudel/paper/paper.md

 * OSC -> Supercollider
 * mininotation as the 'regex' of metre

 That @roberts2016 are excellent, I reference their work at least twice per sentence [@roberts2016, p.
 3].
-Another reference [@mclean21].

 ```javascript
 "1 2 3"